connectjunkie/homebridge-beoplay/README.md

 ## Mode parameter

-The plugin will mute a speaker, fan or bulb by default.
-By setting "mode" to "power" the plugin will instead put the device into standby mode instead of muting.
+The plugin will mute a speaker by default when the mute button is selected, and turn on/off a TV, bulb or fan when the device power button is selected.
+By setting "mode" to "power" the plugin will power on/standby a speaker.
+By setting "mode" to "mute" the plugin will mute/unmute a fan, bulb or TV when the power button is selected.
 This may be preferable, depending on what  behaviour you are looking for.

 ## TV Media Control in the Control Center Remote